jcs/arduboy-1010/README.md

 Compile with `make` (requires GNU Make, which is `gmake` on OpenBSD).

-Connect your Arduboy and power it on, then flash it with `make upload`.
+Connect your Arduboy and power it on, then flash it with `make upload` which should reboot the Arduboy into bootloader mode and flash the game.